-- 9.3.1.5.
-Pregnant individuals shall not enter or be in a restricted area unless they are wearing a lead protective apron.
-Pregnant individuals should consider wearing the wrap-around type apron whenever possible as they provide the best protection. - 9.3.1.6.
-Pregnant individuals should review NRC regulatory guide 8.13.
-This guide covers the effects of radiation to the embryo and fetus. - 9.3.2.
-Minors - 9.3.2.1.
-Minors shall have written authorization from their parents or guardians authorizing their potential exposure to radiation.
+- 9.3.2.1.Minors shall have written authorization from their parents or guardians authorizing their potential exposure to radiation.
 Both the "Release of Liability and Waiver Claim for Minors" form (RS Form 38) and the "Supervisor's Statement for Minors" form (RS Form 38A) shall be completed.
-Both forms are available on the Radiation Safety website (www.uc.edu/radsafety). - 9.3.2.2.
-Minors, who are RWs or AWs, are limited to a radiation dose that is 10% of the limits for other workers.
+Both forms are available on the Radiation Safety website (Radiation Safety Office). - 9.3.2.2.Minors, who are RWs or AWs, are limited to a radiation dose that is 10% of the limits for other workers.